CuriousDev21/ZTClient-Flutter/cloudflare_zt_flutter/README.md

 The project is divided into the following layers:

-- **Presentation Layer**: Handles the UI and user interaction.
-- **Application Layer**: Manages state and business logic through Riverpod providers.
+### 1. **Presentation Layer**
+Handles the UI and user interaction.
+It contains the `VpnActionNotifier`, which orchestrates the flow of data from repositories and services to the UI, ensuring that the VPN status and actions (connect/disconnect) are properly handled.

+### 2. **Application Layer**
+Manages the state and provides access to repositories and services using `Riverpod` providers.
+This layer includes the `RepositoryProvider` and `ServiceProvider`, which offer a clean and modular way to access services like `SocketService`, `AuthService`, and repositories like `ConnectionRepository` and `TokenRepository`.

+### 3. **Domain Layer**
-- **Domain Layer**: Contains the core business logic, including models and error handling.
+Contains the core business logic and models.
+This layer includes business-critical elements such as `DaemonStatusState` and `AuthToken`, and handles domain-related logic, including error handling with custom exceptions (e.g., `DataSourceException`).

+### 4. **Data Layer**
-- **Data Layer**: Responsible for interacting with external services like the VPN daemon or token repositories.
+Responsible for interacting with external services such as the VPN daemon and secure token storage.
+This layer contains the actual implementation of repositories like `ConnectionRepository` (for VPN control) and `TokenRepository` (for managing authentication tokens).

 The following diagram illustrates the flow of data and interactions between these layers:
 ![Architecture Diagram](../diagrams/component-diagram.png)